helen-lehrer/portpubparfi/README.md

 	* Babel
 	* Jest

-* Calls upon the Twitter API v2
+* Calls upon the PredictHQ and EventBrite APIs

 * Tested in the following browsers:
 	* Google Chrome (v.104.0)